PrefectHQ/prefect/docs/concepts/work-queues.md

 - You create a work queue on the server.
 Work queues collect scheduled runs that match their configuration or filter criteria.
 - You run an agent in the execution environment.
 Agents poll a specific work queue for new work, take scheduled work from the server, and deploy it for execution.

-To run orchestrated flows and deployments, you must configure at least one work queue and agent.
+To run orchestrated deployments, you must configure at least one work queue and agent.

 To configure a work queue and agent for orchestrated flows and deployments: